matman26/matman26.github.io/_posts/2022-02-05-weaponizing-git-for-netdevops.markdown

-graphical web-based front-ends, but Git also allows for the remote repository to be a bare Git server, where the code reviewer could log in via the CLI and execute commands such as `git diff` to inspect changes and `git merge` to merge changes from the feature branch into the master branch.
+graphical web-based front-ends, but Git also allows for the remote repository to be a bare Git server, where the code reviewer could log in via the CLI and execute commands such as `git diff` to inspect changes and `git merge` to merge changes from the feature branch into the master branch after properly reviewing incoming changes.

 ```
 # Compare the tip of master to the tip of assign-vlan